 Simulink inserts hidden Rate Transition blocks in the block diagram.

-operate in protected mode for periodic tasks and asynchronous tasks.
+protected mode for periodic tasks and asynchronous tasks.
+You cannot alter

-You cannot alter this behavior.
-For periodic tasks, automatically
+this behavior.
+For periodic tasks, automatically inserted Rate Transition

-inserted Rate Transition blocks operate with the level of determinism
+blocks operate with the level of determinism specified by the

 The default setting is

-which enables determinism for data transfers between periodic sample-times
+determinism for data transfers between periodic sample-times that are

 When you select the Automatically handle rate transition for data transfer option, Simulink inserts Rate Transition blocks in the paths that have mismatched transition rates.
 These blocks are hidden by default.
 To visualize the inserted blocks, update the diagram.
 Badge labels appear in the model and indicate where Simulink inserted Rate Transition blocks during the compilation phase.
 For example, in this model, three Rate Transition blocks were inserted between the two Sine Wave blocks and the Multiplexer and Integrator when the model compiled.
 The ZOH and DbBuf badge labels indicate these blocks.